pingcap/docs-cn/tiflash/use-tiflash.md

 `cop[tiflash]` means that the task will be sent to TiFlash for processing.
 If you have not selected a TiFlash replica, you can try to update the statistics using the `analyze table` statement, and then check the result using the `explain analyze` statement.

 Note that if a table has only a single TiFlash replica and the related node cannot provide service, queries in the CBO mode will repeatedly retry.
-In this situation, you need to specify the engine or use the manual Hint to read data from TiKV.
+In this situation, you need to specify the engine or use the manual hint to read data from TiKV.

 ### Engine isolation